Online registration will be available Fall 2023

 Sponsors pay the same rate as campers with a group unless qualified for a special group offer.

 We ask that at least one sponsor be with their campers throughout the day.
+At least one sponsor must stay in the residence halls with their campers at night.

 If leaders need to bring their younger children along, local hotels are available for accommodations.
 Younger children are not permitted to stay in the residence halls with campers or to participate in activities.
 The children must stay with the leader at all times during camp but are welcome to join campers for services and meals.
 We do have camps available for younger children: Camp o’ the Pines, Discover Day Camp, and Sports Center Day Camp.